Monisha-RK10/Instance-Segmentation-of-Tiny-Traffic-Lights-Using-Mask-R-CNN-Bosch/docs/docs.md

 # Mask Evaluation
-This section clarifies the key differences in prediction format, thresholding, and evaluation pipeline when working with:
+This section clarifies the key differences in prediction format, thresholding, and evaluation pipeline when working with different segmentation models:

 ### Comparing Mask R-CNN with SAM and YOLO seg